GerardMensoif/Taron-miner/README.md

 # TARON MINER

-CPU pool miner for the TARON blockchain.
-Standalone — no node required.
+CPU miner for the TARON blockchain — pool and solo mode.
+Standalone, no node required for pool mode.

-# 0% Fees
+## 0% Fees

 ## Which binary to use?